 With Newcastle and Aston Villa in the Championship this term, we’ve seen a knock-on effect of the brand new Premier League TV deal where top flight clubs will start to receive between £30 million and £50 million from this season onwards.

 While that doesn’t apply to second tier clubs, it’s clear that the Tyneside and Midlands club want to make an immediate return to the top flight so that they enjoy some of the riches coming from BT and Sky, while they’re also benefitting from their first tranche of parachute payments this season.
-In fact, 888 Sport has put the Magpies as favourites to win the league this season, questioning in a convincing article whether anyone can stop Newcastle topping the league table.
+In fact, bookmakers has put the Magpies as favourites to win the league this season.

 Gayle wasn’t the only high-profile Newcastle signing of the transfer window, with the striker joined by Daryl Murphy, Matt Ritchie, Mohamed Diame, Ciaran Clark and Grant Hanley.